e-straight/OAI-Demo/3 Using Your Data.md

 - **Performance**: Standard
 - **Redundancy**: Geo-zone-redundant storage (GZRS)

 5. Once the resource is being created, come back to Azure OpenAI Studio and select Create a new Azure Cognitive Search resource with the following settings.
 Anything not specified leave as the default.
+Azure Cognitive Search is an AI-powered information retrieval platform, helps developers build rich search experiences and generative AI apps that combine large language models with enterprise data.
+[Learn more here](https://azure.microsoft.com/en-us/products/ai-services/cognitive-search).

 - **Subscription**: Same subscription as your Azure OpenAI resource
 - **Resource group**: Same resource group as your Azure OpenAI resource